dappros/ethora-chat-component-rn/README.md

 (auth flow, XMPP transport, room hydration).

 ### Live deep test
-A documented session log + screenshots from a side-by-side alice/iOS ↔ bob/Android run against chat-qa.ethora.com lives at `docs/260517_deep-test-chat-qa.md`.
-Useful as a reproducer recipe.
+A generic deep-test runbook for side-by-side iOS ↔ Android validation lives at `docs/deep-test-chat-runbook.md`.
+Use it as a reproducible checklist for your own QA environment.

 ### Bugs surfaced + fixed (full history on PR #4)
 The test pass surfaced a handful of latent bugs that had been